 For your baby's sake and yours, it's important to take extra good care of yourself during your pregnancy.
 Follow these basics:

 It's also important to take precautions and know about:

 Talking to Your Health Care Provider

 When your body is going through physical changes that may be completely new to you, it isn't always easy to talk to your health care provider.
-Maybe you're wondering whether you can have sex or what to do about hemorrhoids or constipation, or maybe you're feeling a great deal of anxiety about the delivery.
+Maybe you're wondering whether you can have sex or what to do about hemorrhoids or constipation, or maybe you're feeling worried about the delivery.

 You might feel embarrassed to ask these or other questions, but it's important to do so — and remember, your health care provider has heard them all before.
-Keep a running list of questions between your appointments, and take that list with you to each visit.
+Write down your questions to take with you to each visit.

-Also, call your doctor immediately if you have:
+Also, call your doctor right away if you have: